2018ik/2018ik.github.io/_wiki/dispensation.markdown

 ## Background

 **Dispensations** (or simply, **ages**) are periods of time throughout the Bible where God deals with man in a particular way.
-These can be divided into many ways, such as the seven dispensations of innocence, conscience, human government, promise, law, grace and the kingdom.
-Most generally however, there are four notable dispensations prior to eternity future: the dispensations of sin, law, grace and the kingdom.
+The Bible is traditionally divided into the seven dispensations of innocence, conscience, human government, promise, law, grace and the kingdom.
+Most generally however, there are only four overarching dispensations: the dispensations of sin, law, grace and the kingdom.

+## Etymology

+The word "dispensation" comes from the Latin word *dispensatio* is equivalent to the Greek *oikonomia* often translated as economy, administration or stewardship.
+The word dispensation implies a distribution or dispensing of privileges, duties or responsibilities to a those under its government.
+God's government with man at different times is for a particular purpose, thus, the Bible can be divided into various dispensations.

 ## Sin